bbetstcw/standard-and-guidance/Content Adaptation Standard and Guidance/content-adaptation-standard-and-guidance.md

 #### Getting a list of updated files and new files

 1. Before Synchronizing from acom-pr, create a new branch from the master branch.
-Let's say "lastmonth".
-Merge master branch to "lastmonth" without fast-forward.
+Let's say "**lastmonth**".
+Merge master branch to "**lastmonth**" without fast-forward.
 For command line git client, run the following.

         git checkout lastmonth
         git merge --no-ff master

-    For Source Tree, checkout to "lastmonth" by double clicking the "lastmonth" branch.
+    For Source Tree, checkout to "**lastmonth**" by double clicking the "**lastmonth**" branch.
 Right click master branch, and choose **Merge master into current branch**.

     ![source-tree-merge-master](./media/content-adaptation-standard-and-guidance/source-tree-merge-master.png)